onerzafer/rdxgen/README.md

 or

-This will create following files
+This will create the following files

 - src/reduxStore/Products/Products.actions.ts
 - src/reduxStore/Products/Products.actions.test.ts